scribe-security/docs/docs/quick-start/set-up-integration/set-up-github.md

    - <details>
         <summary> To add automatic evidence collection (a signed SBOM) to your GitHub pipeline workflow </summary>

-        Create a new YAML file under the `.github/workflows/` folder in the root folder of your repository.
+        Assuming that you do not yet have an existing pipeline workflow, you need to create a new YAML file under the `.github/workflows/` folder in the root folder of your repository.

         <img src='../../../../img/start/github-workflows.jpg' alt='Repository Workflows'/>

         This new file is going to be your GitHub pipeline to create the final image from your repository.

+        If you already have an existing pipeline workflow open the YAML file.

         You need to add Scribe code snippets in 2 main locations:

         <ul>